Dr. Christine Sanchez talks HRV Biofeedback for Optimal Performance

 Dr. Sanchez is best known for her work targeting mindful performance under pressure, productive failures, and well-being optimization.
 She routinely integrates Heart Rate Variability Biofeedback and capnography training for facilitating optimal performance in high stress scenarios.
 Restorative practices for deliberate recovery is a popular topic she works with clients on, integrating breathwork, nature based wisdom, mindfulness, meaningful social connection, and movement.

 Dr. Sanchez earned her PhD in Sport and Performance Psychology from Florida State University, and currently holds the following certifications: Board Certified in Biofeedback (BCB), Certified Mental Performance Consultant (CMPC), Certified Breathing Behavioral Analyst (CBBA), and ICF Associate Certified Coach (in progress).
-She resides in Virginia Beach, VA where she soaks up all the water time she can get paddling, surfing, and enjoying beach time with her dog.
+She resides in Virginia Beach, VA where she soaks up all the water time she can get paddling, surfing, and swimming.

 [email protected]